 The LFS household specific response rates are now around 60% (including information for earlier waves rolled forward for refusals) down from around 70% during the start of 2000.
 LFS response rates and other quality-related issues are available in the LFS Performance and Quality Monitoring Reports.

 The LFS allows interviewers to take answers to questions by proxy if a respondent is unavailable.
 This is usually from another related adult who is a member of the same household.
-About a third of the LFS responses are collected by proxy, with variation in this proportion by age and sex.
+About a third of the LFS responses are collected by proxy, with variation in this proportion by age, sex, ethnicity and economic activity.

 Dawe and Knight (1997)1 showed that for many key variables the agreement between proxy informants and the same information given by the subjects themselves to be high - above 80%.
 However, for those variables requiring very detailed numerical information such as hours worked, agreement was found to be less satisfactory.